kbergius/NanoUI/source/README.md

-NanoUI is a small, extendable and quite feature-rich C# UI library.
+Small, extendable and quite feature-rich C# UI library with no external dependencies and no extra assets.

+More information in the source repository.